The board of directors of Purism SPC consists of:

 Robert J. Sawyer is a bestselling science-fiction writer; the ABC TV series FlashForward was based on his novel of the same name.
 As a futurist, he’s given talks at the Library of Congress, the Googleplex, Cambridge University, and multiple TEDx events; consulted with NASA, DARPA, and the Canadian Federal Department of Justice; and presented keynotes to over one hundred organizations including the International Association of Privacy Professionals, the Gartner IT Security Summit, and Lockheed Martin.

-Rob spent four years on the Board of Directors of the Science Fiction and Fantasy Writers of America, including serving as the organization’s first non-American president in 1998, and he proudly serves as an officiant for Immigration, Refugees and Citizenship Canada, swearing in new Canadians as they take the oath of citizenship.
+Rob spent four years on the Board of Directors of the Science Fiction and Fantasy Writers of America, including serving as the organization’s first non-American president in 1998.

 Jennifer Stoddart served as Canada’s sixth Privacy Commissioner for ten years.
 In this capacity, she oversaw a number of important investigations, including those concerning Facebook’s privacy policies and a massive data breach at U.S. retail giant TJX.
 Ms Stoddart also led efforts to help private-sector organizations understand their obligations under the Personal Information and Electronic Documents Act (PIPEDA) in the first years after the legislation came into force.